Skip to content

 Publisher: Yamashi

-Condition: Light toning, excellent color and condition
+Condition: Light toning, some wrinkling, excellent color

 Frame Shown: 16" x 24" x 1/2", Classic Wood, Clear Walnut